 There’s a reason we opened our dental office in Chattanooga, and it is because we love its rich history, perseverance and the people who make up this great city.
-Keep reading to learn more about the history of Chattanooga and why this area is so special.
+Keep reading to learn more about the history of Chattanooga and why this area is so special to us here at McOmie Dentistry.

 The Early History of Chattanooga